y-zkim/SEFKIM/README.md

 ## What's SEFKIM ?

 SEFKIM is a mobile application that I designed as part of the mini project for the Android Development module.
-The name of the application comes from a combination of my name and surname (YOUSSEF ZKIM).

 SEFKIM is an innovative Android application that I designed to allow you to discover and use exceptional images from Flickr.
 It uses the Flickr API to retrieve images from different categories and offers you a smooth and enjoyable navigation experience.